Operator Scope of Action:

 The left-hand argument may also be a literal list:

-From v5.10.2, if the regular expression pattern is found the function now returns the match offset+1, where offset is the distance from the start of the string to the start of the matched pattern.
+If the regular expression pattern is found the function returns the match offset+1, where offset is the distance from the start of the string to the start of the matched pattern.
 Formerly, .icontains() returned true if the pattern was found.
-The '+1' modifier ensures that a match at postion zero return a number higher than zero which would otherwise coerce to false.
+The '+1' modifier ensures that a match at position zero return a number higher than zero which would otherwise coerce to false.
 Since 1+offset is always true, no changes are required in existing documents but the function also now gives usable offset information.

 Testing "does not contain"